strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

 - `client.quota.callback.static.storage.soft.min-free-percent` Expressed as `0.0..1.0`

 Expressed as the number of available bytes, derived from the proportion of the total volume size, **below** which throttling is applied.

-## Rejected Alternatives

-### Using JMX metrics

-Using JMX metrics directly would require a web of connections between brokers and the exposing of the JMX port to the rest of the cluster.
-Using JMX is also problematic for tracking state across restarts of brokers as each broker would lose state across restarts and thus lose track of any broker which is temporarily offline.

-### External metrics store

-Would require the following:

-- The quota plugin understands the API of the external metrics system
-- A metrics system endpoint exposed to the broker for consuming metrics
-- A predictable and consistent naming convention

-It would also make the deployment of an external metrics store a requirement for the kafka-static-quota-plugin to function.

-### KIP-73

-KIP-73 is designed to protect client performance while cluster re-balancing exercises are taking place by limiting the bandwidth available to the replication traffic.
-This is not suitable for use in preventing out of storage issues as the bandwidth limit is configured as part of the partition re-assignment operation.
-As it applies a bandwidth limit it is configured in  `units per second` which is problematic for the quota plugin to determine a sensible value for as it should really be related to the expected rate at which data is purged from the tail of the partitions on the volume in question.
-KIP-73 bandwidth limits are only applied to a specific set of `partition` & `replica` pairs which would require the ability for the plugin to resolve the required pairs.